donbrowne/magpie-gdp12/trunk/README.txt

 script.)
 The page can be accessed by navigating to the URL where that folder is served, and launching the wsgi script.

-The user will need to ensure that the following folders, and their contents are readable and writable by the Apache user (www-data in Ubuntu)
+The user will need to ensure that the following subdirectories of the folder containing this file, and their contents are readable and writable by the Apache user (www-data in Ubuntu)

   resources
   sqlite3 (created by 'build' stage)